adlnet/xAPI-Spec/xAPI.md

 - Verbs, Activity types, and extension keys are now URIs
 - Restructured and added language around some of the other implementation details and scope.
-- Changed from using a person-centric view of agents to a persona-centric view.
+- Changed from using a person-centric view of Agents to a persona-centric view.
-- Friend of a Friend (FOAF) agent merging requirement was removed.
+- Friend of a Friend (FOAF) Agent merging requirement was removed.
 - Agent Objects must now have exactly 1 uniquely identifying property, instead of at least one.